-Die Cutting and Embossing is favored WOW Factor technique for Mixed Media, Collage, Book, and Paper Artists.
+Today let’s talk about the Sizzix Bigshot Machine.
+Die Cutting and Embossing is a favorite WOW Factor technique for Mixed Media, Collage, Junk Journalers, Card Makers, Scrapbookers and Paper Artists.
 The machines that preform these tasks are a beloved, Go-to Tool in many craft rooms.
 There are a wide variety of machines available.
 Today we will explore in depth – What is a Sizzix Big Shot Machine and What Does It Do?
-I love sharing about my Sizzix Big Shot.
+I love sharing about the versatility of my die cutting machine.
 We will also learn the process of Cutting with Dies and Embossing with Folders.
 Hopefully, I can answer your questions as we explore.
 Let’s get this party started.

 What is a Sizzix Big Shot?

 A Sizzix Big Shot is a manual Die Cutting and Embossing Machine that is used to cut perfect shapes or emboss textured designs on papers, cardstock, foam, chipboard, leather, metallic foil, fabric, etc. It has a hand crank to roll the dies and embossing tools through.
 It is not electric and requires no software.
 It is a pretty simple and easy to use tool for artists, book makers, scrapbookers, paper crafters, card makers, etc. It can open up a whole new world for your art and crafting by allowing you to make beautiful elements with relative ease.

 NOTE: To avoid confusion, it should be noted that the term ‘Sizzix’ is often used generically to describe Die Cutters, but this is actually a brand name of Die Cutting and Embossing machines.
 A good analogy to this is ‘Kleenex,’ which is a brand name of tissues but commonly used for tissues in general.